 Virtual Legal Assistant vs. Paralegal: A Detailed Comparison

 Virtual legal assistants and virtual paralegal assistants differ primarily in their scope of responsibilities and legal expertise.
+According to the American Bar Association, the legal support industry has seen a 35% increase in remote legal professionals since 2020, with distinct roles emerging to meet varying client needs.

 What is a Virtual Legal Assistant?